-Solar Daylighting: A device specifically designed to capture and redirect the visible portion of the solar spectrum, while controlling the infrared portion, for use in illuminating interior building spaces in lieu of artificial lighting.
+Solar Daylighting - A device specifically designed to capture and redirect the visible portion of the solar spectrum, while controlling the infrared portion, for use in illuminating interior building spaces in lieu of artificial lighting.

-Solar Energy: Radiant energy received from the sun that can be collected in the form of heat or light by a solar collector.
+Solar Energy - Radiant energy received from the sun that can be collected in the form of heat or light by a solar collector.

-Solar Energy System: A device, array of devices, or structural design feature, the purpose of which is to provide for generation of electricity, the collection, storage and distribution of solar energy for space heating or cooling, daylight for interior lighting, or water heating.
+Solar Energy System - A device, array of devices, or structural design feature, the purpose of which is to provide for generation of electricity, the collection, storage and distribution of solar energy for space heating or cooling, daylight for interior lighting, or water heating.

-Solar Heat Exchanger: A component of a solar energy device that is used to transfer heat from one substance to another, either liquid or gas.
+Solar Heat Exchanger - A component of a solar energy device that is used to transfer heat from one substance to another, either liquid or gas.

-Solar Hot Air System: A solar energy system (also referred to as Solar Air Heat or Solar Furnace) that includes a solar collector to provide direct supplemental space heating by heating and re-circulating conditioned building air.
+Solar Hot Air System - (also referred to as Solar Air Heat or Solar Furnace) - A solar energy system that includes a solar collector to provide direct supplemental space heating by heating and recirculating conditioned building air.
 The most efficient performance typically uses a vertically mounted collector on a south-facing wall.

-Solar Hot Water System: A system (also referred to as Solar Thermal) that includes a solar collector and a heat exchanger that heats or preheats water for building heating systems or other hot water needs, including residential domestic hot water and hot water for commercial processes.
+Solar Hot Water System (also referred to as Solar Thermal) - A system that includes a solar collector and a heat exchanger that heats or preheats water for building heating systems or other hot water needs, including residential domestic hot water and hot water for commercial processes.

-Solar Mounting Devices: Racking, frames, or other devices that allow the mounting of a solar collector onto a roof surface or the ground.
+Solar Mounting Devices - Racking, frames, or other devices that allow the mounting of a solar collector onto a roof surface or the ground.

-Solar Storage Unit: A component of a solar energy device that is used to store solar generated electricity or heat for later use.
+Solar Storage Unit - A component of a solar energy device that is used to store solar generated electricity or heat for later use.

-IV.
-Permitted Accessory Use.
-Solar energy systems shall be allowed as an accessory use in all zoning classifications where structures of any sort are allowed, subject to certain requirements as set forth below.
-Solar energy systems that do not meet the visibility standards in C. below will require a conditional use permit, except as provided in Section V. Conditional Accessory Uses.

-- A. Height: Solar energy systems must meet the following height requirements: - Building or roof-mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
-For purposes of height measurement, solar energy systems other than building-integrated systems shall be given an equivalent exception to height standards as building-mounted mechanical devices or equipment. - 2.
-Ground or pole-mounted solar energy systems shall not exceed 20 feet in height when oriented at maximum tilt. - B. Set-back: Solar energy systems must meet the accessory structure setback for the zoning district and primary land use associated with the lot on which the system is located.
+- IV.
+Permitted Accessory Use Solar energy systems shall be allowed as an accessory use in all zoning classifications where structures of any sort are allowed, subject to certain requirements as set forth below. - A. Height Solar energy systems must meet the following height requirements: - Building- or roof- mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
+For purposes for height measurement, solar energy systems other than building-integrated systems shall be given an equivalent exception to height standards as building-mounted mechanical devices or equipment. - 2.
+Ground- or pole-mounted solar energy systems shall not exceed 20 feet in height when oriented at maximum tilt. - B. Set-back Solar energy systems must meet the accessory structure setback for the zoning district and primary land use associated with the lot on which the system is located. - 1.
+Roof- or Building-mounted Solar Energy Systems -In addition to the building setback, the collector surface and mounting devices for roof-mounted solar energy systems shall not extend beyond the exterior perimeter of the building on which the system is mounted or built, unless the collector and mounting system has been explicitly engineered to safely extend beyond the edge, and setback standards are not violated.
+Exterior piping for solar hot water systems shall be allowed to extend beyond the perimeter of the building on a side yard exposure.
+Solar collectors mounted on the sides of buildings and serving as awnings are considered to be building-integrated systems and are regulated as awnings.